marrinosnis/repos-master-changer/README.md

 This option is used in order to cover as many as possible commands that are useful for managing files in multiple folders.
 For example, you may need to remove or create files in many paths/folders, or you may need to copy the same file in many other folders.
 This option was created in order to facilitate these actions.

 In order to use this command, run the script with the `customCommand` option: `./gitReposEditor --customCommand`.
-After that you type the command you want to perform as it was in the terminal, and then specify the path/s where this command should be applied.
+After that you type the command you want to perform as if it was in the terminal, and then specify the path/s where this command should be applied.

 >Create new file example.